webdriverio/query-selector-shadow-dom/plugins/codeceptjs/README.md

 `waitForElement`.
 Obviously this is not very useful.
 I have this pr to fix the problem: https://github.com/Codeception/CodeceptJS/pull/2274

-- For `I.see() etc
+- For `I.see() and I.click etc
 The following PR fixes some of the other methods so they will work as expected: e.g. `I.see('Some text in my-element', {shadow: '.my-element'})` would now work
--  (looking for help) For `I.click` there seem to be other issues for shadow dom. relating to waitForClickable/scrollTo.
+-  There may be some issues with .click in some circumstances, see issue: https://github.com/microsoft/playwright/issues/1459

+- None of the other waitFor functions currently work, see ` The following methods are not supported as of right now:`

 You can !experiment! with this version of codeceptjs in your package.json by doing and then `npm install` (not using sem ver so beware)
 ```javascript